Your options if your employer offers you another job

 Your employer can offer you an alternative job in any way, but unless they follow the rules you can refuse it and get your redundancy pay instead.
 Your employer has to:

-- offer you the new job in writing
+- offer you the new job in writing or orally

 - make the offer before your current job ends